-A separate study published in 2014 found that vitamin D deficiency is linked to alopecia areata — a form of patchy hair loss that’s caused by an autoimmune disorder.
+A separate study published in 2014 by the National Center for Biotechnology Information found that vitamin D deficiency is linked to alopecia areata — a form of patchy hair loss that’s caused by an autoimmune disorder.

-Although the precise role of vitamin D in hair growth isn’t well understood, research shows that vitamin D receptors play an important role in the anagen phase of the hair cycle — the phase in which new hairs grow from the follicle to their full length.
+Although the precise role of vitamin D in hair growth isn’t well understood, more National Center for Biotechnology Information research shows that vitamin D receptors play an important role in the anagen phase of the hair follicle cycle — the phase in which new hairs grow from the follicle to their full length.

 In short, vitamin D deficiency definitely appears to be associated with hair loss.
-However, being deficient in vitamin D isn’t the only reason you may lose hair.
-Other common causes of hair loss include:
+However, being deficient in vitamin D isn’t the only reason you may lose hair – male pattern baldness (androgenetic alopecia) and stress (telogen effluvium) can play a role.
+Learn more about common causes of hair loss in our guide.

 If you’re shedding more hair than normal and think that you could be deficient in vitamin D, the best thing to do is to talk to a healthcare professional.

 Vitamin D deficiency is surprisingly common.
-Up to one billion people worldwide, approximately 13 percent of the world’s entire population, are deficient in vitamin D.
+According to the book, Vitamin D Deficiency, up to one billion people worldwide, approximately 13 percent of the world’s entire population, are deficient in vitamin D.

 If you’re severely deficient in vitamin D, you may notice certain symptoms other than hair loss.
-Common symptoms of vitamin D deficiency include:
+According to the Cleveland Clinic, common symptoms of vitamin D deficiency include: